Building vs Buying a Battery Test Chamber

 When you purchase a battery testing solution, you limit risk, ensure accuracy, and gain so much more: peace of mind and efficiency.

 The time-saving costs alone make it budget friendly, although there’s still flexibility.
-Associated Environmental Systems (AES) offers two distinct battery testing environments: The All Test Platform Prime (ATPPRIME) model is a full test chamber.
+Associated Environmental Systems (AES) offers three distinct battery testing environments: The All Test Platform Prime (ATPPRIME) model is a full test chamber.
 The ATPFLEX, on the other hand, can be added to your current environmental test chamber while providing many of the same great benefits.
+ATPHEAVY enables testing of batteries up to 1000 AMPs per cell, crucial to developing EV batteries.

 The advantages of purchasing ATPCHAMBERS include the following: